visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Monitors public and private groups (must be member, no need to be an admin)
 - Up to 25 groups with basic subscription.
 Additional groups $30 for each 15 group pack.
 - Scan interval available 30 minutes to 8 hours.
 Recommended 2+ hours
+- AI Lead Detection: ChatGPT analyzes each post for intent and purpose
+- AI Responses: AI will write a personalize comment/response.
+No Auto commenting.
+Human click is required to send.
+- AI Content Creation: AI generates posts, visual content, and News Headlines
+- Post Scheduling: Schedule content across connected social media accounts
+- All Language supported: All languages are supported in keyword tracking, Ai Responses and content generatio

 ### LinkedIn